-I. HACC DUAL CREDIT PROGRAM
+I. DUAL CREDIT PROGRAM

-LCHS has partnered with the Harrisburg Area Community College to provide juniors and seniors with an opportunity to earn college credits while still attending high school.
+LCHS will partnered with a Local College to provide juniors and seniors with an opportunity to earn college credits while still attending high school.
 There is no additional fee for these classes; however, a placement test may be required.
-Due to HACC regulations, credit can only be earned by juniors and seniors.
-Note that the acceptance of HACC "College in the High School" credits by other colleges is ultimately determined by the individual colleges.
-The HACC dual credit classes are as follows:
+Due to the college regulations, credit can only be earned by juniors and seniors.
+Note that the acceptance of "College in the High School" credits by other colleges is ultimately determined by the individual colleges.
+The dual credit classes are as follows:

-English 101 (Composition) - Seniors Only English 102 (Literature) - Seniors OnlyHistory 103 (History of the United States I) History 104 (History of the United States II)History 201 (Western Civilization I) - offered alternate yearsHistory 202 (Western Civilization II) - offered alternate years
+English 101 (Composition)/Communications (Speech Theory) - Seniors Only History 103 and 104 (History of the United States I & II) History 201/202 (Western Civilization I & II) - offered alternate years

-Students who voluntarily withdraw from a HACC dual credit class AFTER THE HACC WITHDRAWAL REFUND DATE will be required to reimburse LCHS for any registration and credit costs.
-(2020-2021 cost = 225) Students who are required to drop a scheduled HACC course due to scheduling conflicts will NOT be required to reimburse any registration fees.
+Students who voluntarily withdraw from a dual credit class AFTER THE COLLEGE WITHDRAWAL REFUND DATE will be required to reimburse LCHS for any registration and credit costs.
+(2021-2022 cost = \$ 235) Students who are required to drop a scheduled dual credit course due to scheduling conflicts will NOT be required to reimburse any registration fees.